turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master.markdown

 **OPTIONAL**: Create feature tests for editing and deleting an artist.

 All tests should be passing.
 Go ahead and add and commit your work to this branch.
+Make sure to check out [this post](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) to learn about proper commit messages and conventional format.
 Check out master, and merge the branch back into master.
 Push to Heroku, and migrate.

 ```
 $ git add .
-$ git commit -m 'implement artist creation'
+$ git commit
 $ git checkout master
 $ git merge implement-artists
 $ git push heroku master